Ai-Ai delas Alas: First career on GMA Network and moved to ABS-CBN (1991-2014)

 Delas Alas started her career on GMA Network back in 1991, as a host of Saturday late-night musical variety show RSVP, with Dawn Zulueta and Ariel Ureta.
 Delas Alas co-hosted GMA noontime shows Lunch Date (1991–93), SST: Salo-Salo Together (1993–95) and Eat Bulaga!
 (2000).
 She was a member of the cast of GMA sitcoms Ibang Klase with Joey De Leon, Jessa Zaragoza, Mark Anthony Fernandez and Aiza Seguerra in 1997–98, and 1 for 3 with Vic Sotto and Rosanna Roces between 1999 and 2001.

-Delas Alas has acted in several films, including Ang Tanging Ina from Star Cinema, which became the highest-grossing film of 2003 and the highest-grossing Filipino film until 2006.
+Delas Alas moved to ABS-CBN in 2000 and she has acted in several films, including Ang Tanging Ina from Star Cinema, which became the highest-grossing film of 2003 and the highest-grossing Filipino film until 2006.
 It was followed by more comedy films like Volta where she played a superhero, which spun off into a television series.
 In the noon-time television show MTB: Ang Saya Saya she was one of the lead hosts.
 In prime-time teleseries, she played an important role in the TV remake of Bituing Walang Ningning as Dorina's mother.
 She has also acted in the films Ang Cute Ng Ina Mo, Ang Tanging Ina N'yong Lahat and Pasukob.

-She also released her first album on Star Records, entitled Ang Tanging Ina Nyo; this featured six novelty tunes.
+She also released her first album on Star Music, entitled Ang Tanging Ina Nyo; this featured six novelty tunes.
 During the November 9 episode of ASAP 19, she premiered her song "Nandito Lang Ako", and revealed that she would be going under the stage name of ADA.